pgiammel/hematite/README.md

 ## What is this?

-This is an experimental **Deno** library to write code than more or less feel just a little bit kind of Rust-ish, while being as typed as possible.
+This is an experimental **Deno** library to write code that more or less feel just a little bit kind of Rust-ish, while being as typed as possible.

 There are a few tests and documentation comments here and there, as well as some